Mrugank-Upadhyay/Monitoring-and-Alert-System/README.md

 The task scheduling is done using Cron jobs on Linux and Windows Task Scheduler on Windows.

-Considering many online stores don't have alert systems, I might create separate webscraping scripts for them and then roll everything into a single script.
+Considering many online stores don't have alert systems, I might create separate webscraping functions for them and then roll everything into a single script.
 That way, it can simply analyze the url to identify which script to use and I can get a general alert system going, and I'd only need my single wishlist.txt to stay organized!